How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 3. If necessary, stir to distribute the grinds, then close or cover the container.

 4. Now leave the coffee to steep at room temperature.
-Leaving it in the refrigerator works too, but then let it steep longer.
+Leaving it in the refrigerator works too, but you should let it steep longer.

 5. Pour coffee through a filter or take out the filter holder for cold brew vessels.

-6. Add water back into the solution, bringing it back up to 34 fluid ounces.
+6. Add water to the concentrate, bringing it back up to 34 ounces (1 liter).

 In my opinion, the last step ensures that the flavor is optimized, but some people prefer drinking cups of cold brew concentrate.
 Using this basic recipe, you’ll now be able to try out a wide variety of cold brew drinks.